Luzerne County Man Charged With Receiving And Distributing Child Pornography

-The United States Attorney’s Office for the Middle District of Pennsylvania announced that a 21-year-old Hazleton man was charged with using a computer to receive and distribute child pornography.
+The United States Attorney’s Office for the Middle District of Pennsylvania announced that a 38-year-old Luzerne County resident was indicted by a federal grand jury Tuesday on charges of receiving and distributing child pornography.

 This case was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
 Led by the United States Attorneys' Offices and the Criminal Division's Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute individuals who sexually exploit children, and to identify and rescue victims.
-For more information about Project Safe Childhood, please visit www.usdoj.gov/psc For more information about internet safety education, please visit www.usdoj.gov/psc and click on the tab "resources."
+For more information about internet safety education, please visit www.usdoj.gov/psc and click on the tab "resources."

 The case is being prosecuted by Assistant U.S. Attorney Francis P. Sempa.